pagkly/Zed/Investopedia4/Inside Forward Price-To-Earnings (Forward P_E Metric).md

 Forward P/E\=Current Share PriceEstimated Future Earnings per Share\\text{Forward } P/E = \\frac{\\text{Current Share Price}}{\\text{Estimated Future Earnings per Share}}

 For example, assume that a company has a current share price of $50 and this year’s earnings per share are $5.
-Analysts estimate that the company's earnings will grow by 10% over the next fiscal year.
+Analysts estimate that the company's earnings [[Will|will]] grow by 10% over the next fiscal year.
 The company has a current P/E ratio of $50 / 5 = 10x.

 The forward P/E, on the other hand, would be $50 / (5 x 1.10) = 9.1x.
 Note that the forward P/E is smaller than the current P/E since the forward P/E accounts for future earnings growth relative to today's share price.